upessocs/Lectures/Advanced Web Technologies/AWT Lab/Experiment 2 jQuery II.md

 * Modify the animation so it toggles back to original size when clicking the button again (use `.is(':animated')` guard and track a boolean state).

 ---

-# Instructor Hints (for grading)

-* Award points for correctness of functionality, code readability, and use of Angular features (two-way binding, form state, filters).